alttp-auto-tracker/ALTTP-Auto-Tracker/README.md

 # ALTTP-AUTO-TRACKER

+DISCLAIMER: I am a working father that recently found out about ALTTP Randomizer.
+I mostly play from my bed and I had a hard time getting an auto tracker to work on my other devices.
+This is mostly made with AI to help me get this done faster.
+I originally wasn't going to publish this, but if it helps others, then I am happy with that.
+I will update this .md with screenshots and gifs to help users understand the way it works.

 Web-based **A Link to the Past Randomizer** auto-tracker with live SNI support, OBS stream overlay, phone controller mode, and LAN sync.

 **Not affiliated with** [alttprtracker.com](https://alttprtracker.com/) or other community trackers.